Fish-MIP/FishMIP_regions/README.md

 If you are interested in submitting your regional model to the FishMIP group, please contact our **Regional Model Coordinators**.
 You can find their contact details in our [website](https://fish-mip.github.io/).

-Due to the large size of files, we are not able to share all individual model boundaries, but we are sharing a compressed (`zip`) folder containing the shapefile with all FishMIP regions in the [Outputs folder](Outputs/FishMIP_regional_models.zip).
+Due to the large size of files, we are not able to share all individual model boundaries, but we are sharing a compressed (`zip`) folder containing the shapefile with all FishMIP regions in the [outputs folder](Outputs/FishMIP_regional_models.zip).
 Alternatively, this shapefile is also available from the [FishMIP THREDDS server](http://portal.sf.utas.edu.au/thredds/catalog/gem/fishmip/FishMIP_regions/catalog.html).

 ![Map of FishMIP regional models](outputs/FishMIP_regional_models.png)